100 Stories

 There were also a lot of schemes and devices set up around the park so that I could actively experience the life of the animals.
 Here are just a few I picked up on:

-・There was a tug of war device around the monkey area where half of it was outside and the other half was inside so that you could actually enjoy playing tug of war with the monkeys!
-(Although the day I went, I had to wait a pretty long time before a monkey was even slightly interested in joining the game)
+・There was a tug of war device around the monkey area where half of it was outside and the other half was inside so that you could actually enjoy playing tug of war with the monkeys (although on the day I went, I had to wait a pretty long time before a monkey was even slightly interested in joining the game)!

 ・There was an area where you could see rabbits living underground.